YSakaiGH/autophagosome_shapes/README.md

-# Mathematical modeling of standard shapes of forming autophagosomes
+# Single-nucleosome imaging unveils that condensins and nucleosome–nucleosome interactions differentially constrain chromatin to organize mitotic chromosomes

-Yuji Sakai, Satoru Takahashi, Ikuko Koyama-Honda, Chieko Saito, Noboru Mizushima
+Kayo Hibino, Sachiko Tamura, Yuji Sakai, Masatoshi Takagi, Masa A. Shimazoe, Toyoaki Natsume, Masato Kanemaki, Naoko Imamoto, Kazuhiro Maeshima

-## Code to calculate stable membrane shapes
+## Code to calculate molecular dynamics of chromosomes

 This Code is used in the model calculations to determine the membrane shapes in the paper,\
 https://www.biorxiv.org/content/10.1101/2022.07.20.500884v1. \